emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Versatile individual, a self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development and data.

-&nbsp;&nbsp;➕&nbsp;While I greatly enjoy coding, I'm also passionate about data (undertaking additional data engineering training in 2023 which I supplemented with my own learning.
-Therefore, some of my focus aside from LNG trading, C# .net and Python will be on building a data portfolio, while completing data-related certifications, gaining experience in the use of Python for analytics, time series forecasting etc

 ## Professional experience

 ### BP |